Darren’s music blog

 Thanks for visiting.

-PS: Information about my book ‘The Sweet in the 1970s’ part of Sonicbond Publishing’s ‘Decades’ series – available here
+PS: Information about my books ‘The Sweet in the 1970s’ and ‘Suzi Quatro in the 1970s’ both part of Sonicbond Publishing’s ‘Decades’ series – available here